SpeedCodeNpo/mini-prj-20231029-ls-login/README.md

 ## Your task :

-- (1) In login-html: Add validation logic and message for the email, password & submit button
+- (1) In register-html: Add form with input fields fullName, email, password and confirmPassword
 - (2)
 - (3)